 The slide and carousel features are great and very easy to use though I would prefer if they were updated automatically.
 I see no point in uploading photos and defining post titles when this information is already there in the database.
 Hopefully in a future version these features will be updated to automatically information from selected posts or categories.

 iFeature is a great theme for business websites or blogs.
 Some of you will love the simplicity of the iFeature design though in my opinion it’s a little dated and could do with a revamp.
-Thankfully, the theme has a fantastic options areas that makes customising your site straight forward.
+Thankfully, the theme has fantastic options areas that makes customizing your site straightforward.
 WordPress beginners will love how easy it is to enable and disable common features and change the design layout.

 I would recommend giving the free version a try first.
 It lacks of a lot of great options that the pro version has but it is still a very capable theme and will give you an idea of what you can expect from the pro version.

 I hope you enjoyed this review.
-If you have any questions about these themes or the differences between them, please leave a comment and I’ll do my best to answer them.
+If you have any questions about these themes or the differences between them, please leave a comment and I’ll do my best to answer them in our Facebook community group.
 Also, please make you sure check out WP Mods tomorrow as we will be giving away 3 copies of the pro version to WP Mods readers.